 The entry criteria for UIT shall include, inter alia:

 Successful completion of testing, assurance and DCC governance of the SIT and DIT test phases for the functionality to be promoted into UIT.

+For TSG 2.0/SBCH UIT, at least SIT and DIT regression testing with SMETS2v2 Devices will have been completed.

+For DBCH UIT, DCC will enter UIT based on the completion of SIT only.

+Exit from UIT

+The exit criteria for UIT shall include:

+Successful completion of User Regression Testing by all Supplier Parties required to carry out such testing, the details of which are defined in the UIT Approach Document.
+Any relaxation of the exit criteria from UIT with regard User Regression testing would be subject to approval of the SEC Panel and the Secretary of State.

 Acceptance Process Following SIT Completion

 Following the completion of SIT (and DIT), DCC will notify the Secretary of State, the Authority, the SEC Panel and the SEC Parties that SIT (and DIT) for a Region or Regions has ended.